North Hollywood, Los Angeles

-North Hollywood (NoHo) is a neighborhood and district in the San Fernando Valley of Los Angeles, California, in the United States.
+North Hollywood (NoHo) is a neighborhood and district in the San Fernando Valley of Los Angeles, California.
 The neighborhood contains the NoHo Arts District, El Portal Theater, several art galleries, and the Academy of Television Arts & Sciences.
 The North Hollywood Metro Rail station is the northern terminus of the B Line subway on the Los Angeles Metro.

 North Hollywood was established by the Lankershim Ranch Land and Water Company in 1887.
 It was first named "Toluca" before being renamed "Lankershim" in 1896 and finally "North Hollywood" in 1927.